asadTariq666/BPM-Alpha-Attribute-Selection/README.md

 2. Set path of the dataset correctly in the python script.
 3. Execute the python script - "2.
 Alpha Attribute Extraction Sepsis.py".
 4. Execute the python script - "2.
 Alpha Attribute Instantiation Sepsis.py".
+5. Execute VPC scripts in "Visual-Process-Comparator--main" for visual comparison.